Methamphetamine Possession Lawyer

 If you believe that you have a substance abuse problem, it is recommended that you get into outpatient or inpatient rehabilitation as soon as possible.
 Alternatively, you could regularly attend a 12 step program such as Narcotics Anonymous and keep sign-in sheets for each meeting.
 Provide documentation of your progress to your attorney so we can argue for a better plea offer for you.
 You may be offered fewer days in jail or work release or community service hours because of your efforts.

 Many defendants charged with methamphetamine possession can qualify for a drug diversion program.
 This type of program allows you to recover in treatment rather than be incarcerated.
 The three types of drug diversion programs are CPC 1000 (deferred entry of judgment, reserved for individuals with no or a minimal criminal record), California Proposition 36 (requires one year of treatment, inpatient or outpatient), and drug court.
 You can work with your attorney to get into the treatment program that fits you.
 Your work toward recovery may help to improve your plea offer as your case moves forward.
 For some defendants, completion of diversion can lead to drug charges being dismissed.

 Is your matter in Sonoma County, Mendocino County, or Lake County California?
-If so, please contact our office to schedule a consultation and discuss your matter with a Beck Law P.C. methamphetamine possession defense attorney or if you like, simply fill out and submit the contact us form on this page and one of our attorneys will contact you shortly.
+If so, please contact our office to schedule a consultation and discuss your matter with a Beck Law P.C. methamphetamine possession defense lawyer or if you like, simply fill out and submit the contact us form on this page and one of our attorneys will contact you shortly.